UCAS Clearing for International Students

 How long is Clearing open for?

-- Some UK universities may require you to take some tests in order to secure a place.
+- You might require you to take some tests in order to secure a place.
 This could be a language test or an alternative test.
 They may also ask to have a Skype interview with you.
 You will need to ask each university directly what they require as it will vary depending on where you are from and university you are going to.

-- If you are taking IB, going through Clearing early gives you an advantage!
-This is because most, but not all, UK students sit A Levels or (in Scotland) Scottish Highers.
-These students do not receive their exam results until August.
-This gives you a month to sort out a place before thousands of UK students enter Clearing.
+- If you are taking IBs, you will have an advantage oover UK students when using Clearing.
+This is because most UK students sit A Levels or (in Scotland) Scottish Highers and do not receive exam results until August.
+You have a month to use Clearing before thousands of UK students do.

 Top tips from James Seymour, Director of Admissions at the University of Buckingham: